-Many of these building have survived, usually with they original ironwork on which the name "Foster & Pearson, Beeston, Notts" can be found.
+Many of the company's buildings have survived, usually with the original ironwork on which the name "Foster & Pearson, Beeston, Notts" can be found.
 Careful restoration has preserved many of them, and the quality of the original construction has meant that they

 The War would have brought this activity abruptly to a halt and, afterwards, many of the former clients would have found themselves in a very different world and not in a position to spend on the same scale or to maintain estates on such a grand scale.
 Nevertheless,

 the company was able to continue, mainly providing horticultural buildings for large formal gardens.